Geometric nullstellensatz and symbolic powers on arbitrary varieties: Geometric nullstellensatz on a projective variety

 \section{Geometric nullstellensatz on a projective variety}

-In this section, based on Mather multiplier ideals we prove Theorem \ref{p:02} and give some improved results by putting certain singularities conditions on varieties.
-Our approach follows the work of \cite{Ein:GeomNull} and we refer the reader to it for further information.
+In this section, based on Mather-Jacobian multiplier ideals we prove Theorem \ref{p:02} and give some improved results under certain singularity conditions.
+Our approach follows the work of \cite{Ein:GeomNull}, to which we refer the reader for further information.